-27.1.
+a.
 Inducting incoming children

-27.1.1.
 The academy will support incoming children to meet behaviour standards by providing an age-appropriate induction process to familiarise them with the behaviour policy and the wider school culture.
 This will include any children who start at the academy mid-year.

-27.2.
+b.
 Preparing outgoing children for transition

-- 27.2.1.
-To ensure a smooth transition to other schools or AP children will have transition sessions within their new placement and staff members will hold transition meetings with the new provision. - 27.2.2.
+- To ensure a smooth transition to other schools or AP children will have transition sessions within their new placement and staff members will hold transition meetings with the new provision. - ii.
 To ensure behaviour is continually monitored and the right support is in place, information related to the behaviour issues of any child will be transferred to relevant staff at the start of the placement.